juliamrch/Obsidian-templates/README.md

 ### 🚀 Projet

-Templates to keep track of your projects and acomplishment.
+Templates to keep track of your projects and acomplishments.
 Use `Projet` as a template to write your project details.
-The #wip tag will add it to `tableau-de-bord` and remove it when you change it to #done.
+The #wip tag will add it to "Projets tech" in `tableau-de-bord`, and remove it when you change it to #done.
 Once you change the #wip tag to #done, your project will appear in your `🚀 Accomplissements` dashboard.

 ### 💬 Réunions